hanyudiary25/mandarin_weekly_lessons/study_notes/week_5.md

 # Week 5 Chinese Vocabulary and Grammar

-This week's learning theme is "Food".
+This week's learning theme is "Directions".

 ## Vocabulary List